‘We were so ready’: LGBT refugees in Kenya live in fear as global resettlement is put on hold

 Sexual minorities are persecuted in Uganda, where lawmakers have made serious attempts to institute the death penalty for gay sex.
 In Kenya, those acts are also illegal and theoretically punishable by up to 14 years in jail.

 More commonly, the law is used by the police as a pretext to extort and harass members of the LGBT community.
-In Kenya as in Uganda, outspoken local Christian ministers and foreign missionaries have used their pulpits to denounce homosexuality.
+In Kenya, as in Uganda, outspoken local Christian ministers and foreign missionaries have used their pulpits to denounce homosexuality.

 Wasswa and almost 30 others lived in a safe house in a Nairobi suburb until the pandemic hit.
-Afraid their numbers would draw police enforcing social distancing measures, they split into two houses of about 15 each, doubling the amount each had to pay for rent.
+Afraid that their numbers would draw police enforcing social distancing measures, they split into two houses of about 15 each, doubling the amount each had to pay for rent.
 Almost none had jobs.
 They said Kenyans won’t hire them either because they are refugees or because they are effeminate.

 “So, yeah, it’s sugar daddies or nothing for many of us.
 But even that is much harder now,” Wasswa said.
-“How are you supposed to meet someone if bars are closed, and there’s a curfew?
+“How are you supposed to meet someone if bars are closed and there’s a curfew?
 And if you met them, what if you are putting yourself at risk to get the virus?
 I can’t bring someone home because that puts the whole house at risk.”

 Hundreds of thousands of South Sudanese and Somali migrants have sought asylum in Kenya.
-Around half a million have been registered as refugees and live in two vast camps, Kakuma and Dadaab, from where UNHCR can help them apply for resettlement to third countries.
+Around half a million have been registered as refugees and live in two vast camps, Kakuma and Dadaab, from where UNHCR, the U.N.’s refugee agency, can help them apply for resettlement to third countries.
 Discrimination and assaults in the camps have driven almost all the LGBT refugees from Uganda to relocate to Nairobi.

 Here, they face a quandary: If you are Ugandan and you are a refugee, police assume that you are gay, bisexual or transgender — a criminal under Kenyan law.